lisssek/PoolParty-ProjectsRepository/README.md

 # PoolParty-ProjectsRepository
-This is a repository of .trig back-ups of projects hosted @ joinedupdatastandards.org Thesaurus.
+This is a repository of .trig and .rdf back-ups of projects hosted @ joinedupdatastandards.org Thesaurus.